Robust Bayesian FDR Control using Bayes Factors, with Applications to Multi-tissue eQTL Discovery: Robust Control of Bayesian FDR

 \section{Robust Control of Bayesian FDR}

 Although the Bayesian FDR control is conceptually straightforward, its practical performance is susceptible to {\em alternative} model misspecifications.
 In comparison, the $p$-value based frequentist FDR control procedures demand only adequate behavior of $p$-values under the null models and generally ensure targeted FDR control levels, regardless of the distribution of $p$-values under the assumed alternatives.
-This robustness property against type I error is highly desirable in the hypothesis testing context; unfortunately, it is not shared by the usual Bayesian FDR control procedures by default.
+This robustness property against type I error is often desirable in the hypothesis testing context.

-In this section, we provide a detailed discussion of this topic and provide intuitions and theoretical justifications for a new Bayesian FDR control procedure that remedies this problem.
-It should be noted that our notion of `` model misspecification" includes the case of prior misspecification in the Bayesian setting.
+In this section, we provide a detailed discussion of this topic and provide intuitions and theoretical justifications for a new Bayesian FDR control procedure.
+It should be noted that our notion of `` model misspecification" includes the cases of prior misspecification in Bayesian settings.